 For Q1 2017, the Net Equity Extraction was a negative $7 billion, or a negative 0.02% of Disposable Personal Income (DPI) .
 Note that seasonally, Q1 is the usually the weakest quarter of the year equity extraction.

 Click on graph for larger image.

 This graph shows the net equity extraction, or mortgage equity withdrawal (MEW), results, using the Flow of Funds (and BEA data) compared to the Kennedy-Greenspan method.

-The Fed's Flow of Funds report showed that the amount of mortgage debt outstanding increased by $10.0 billion in Q3.
-This was the first increase in mortgage debt since Q1 2008.
-Since some mortgage debt is related to new home purchases, net negative equity extraction was still slightly negative in Q3.
+The Fed's Flow of Funds report showed that the amount of mortgage debt outstanding increased by $44 billion in Q4.

-The Flow of Funds report also showed that Mortgage debt has declined by over $1.3 trillion since the peak.
+The Flow of Funds report also showed that Mortgage debt has declined by $1.22 trillion since the peak.
 This decline is mostly because of debt cancellation per foreclosures and short sales, and some from modifications.
 There has also been some reduction in mortgage debt as homeowners paid down their mortgages so they could refinance.
-With residential investment increasing, and a slower rate of debt cancellation, it is possible that MEW will turn positive again soon.

 Dr. James Kennedy also has a simple method for calculating equity extraction: "A Simple Method for Estimating Gross Equity Extracted from Housing Wealth".
 Here is a companion spread sheet (the above uses my simple method).

 For those interested in the last Kennedy data included in the graph, the spreadsheet from the Fed is available here.